Satin Doll in G

 Voice Leading

-The bass line moves through A to D (ascending perfect fourth), D to B (descending minor third), B to E (ascending perfect fourth), E to E (ascending unison), E to A (ascending perfect fourth), A to D# (ascending tritone), D# to G# (ascending perfect fourth), G# to G (descending half step), G to D (descending perfect fourth), D to G (ascending perfect fourth), G to C (ascending perfect fourth).
+The bass line moves through A to D (ascending perfect fourth), D to B (descending minor third), B to E (ascending perfect fourth), E to E (ascending unison), E to A (ascending perfect fourth), A to D# (ascending tritone), D# to G# (ascending perfect fourth), G# to G (descending half step), G to C (ascending perfect fourth), C to D (ascending whole step), D to G (ascending perfect fourth), G to G (ascending unison), G to C (ascending perfect fourth), C to E (ascending major third), E to F (ascending half step), F to A (ascending major third), A to A (ascending unison).
 A half-step bass movement creates a strong leading-tone pull that demands resolution.
 The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
-When the progression loops, the bass returns from C to A by minor third.
+When the progression loops, the bass returns from A to A by unison.

 Scales for Improvisation